i-am-grub/VRxC_ELRS/README.md

 To test to see if the backpack was bound sucessfully, naviagte the the `Race` tab within RotorHazard, and use the `DVR Rec` switch to start the race.

+> Note: Anytime the backpack needs to be bound to a new transmitter, it will be easiest to reflash the ESP32 with the firmware in the latest release, and then rebind.
+Rebinding after the device is already bound doesn't appear to work as expected.

 ## Settings

 ### Pilot Settings